 PRO VS PlusTop PRO – What’s The Difference?

-Among the selling points of this guitar the pickups.
-Not only are they easily adjustable, they are way too useful.
-No wonder everyone loves this and want to own one.
+Among the selling points of this guitar are the pickups.
+Not only are they easily adjustable, but they are also way too useful.
+No wonder everyone loves this and wants to own one.

 So, it this the real deal?

 The electronics are great, allowing you to maximize the ins and outs of this guitar.
 With proper setup, this guitar works magic.

 Furthermore, it’s quite easy stuff for beginners, even for those holding a guitar for the first time.